-Transport and infrastructure in ChinaOur listing of the primary kinds of transport compares the infrastructure of China with the average of all countries in Asia.
+Transport and infrastructure in ChinaOur listing of the primary types of transport compares the infrastructure of China with the average of all countries in Asia.
 The main traffic and transport routes are in good condition, but do not reach the level of the leading industrial nations.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 14,500 km of coastline.
+The number of ports includes those located on the 14,500 km of coastline.
 In 2020, about 245.10 million freight containers were transported.

 › Airports in China